 I prefer to keep track of my income and expenses on a monthly basis, but I also like to know how we’re doing financially year to date… and this money tracker spreadsheet makes it easy to do both!

-The Overall Financial Summary sheet gives you a year-to-date snapshot of your net gain or loss (whether you’re saving money or spending more than you bring in).
+The YTD $$ SUMMARY sheet gives you a year-to-date snapshot of your net gain or loss (whether you’re saving money or spending more than you bring in).
 And each monthly sheet tells you how you did for that month.

 I frequently refer to both the monthly totals and the year-to-date net to make sure that we’re saving a comfortable amount of money each month and we’re not spending more than we make without realizing it.